ki4oir/SuperSimpleBank/README.md

 WARINING / DISCLAIMER: No security or error handling implementations have been added.

-To run this app from the command line in Microsoft Windows:
+To run this app from the command line (after compilation) in Microsoft Windows:

 Prerequisites: